SOUTH INDIA SAFARI

-Full-board accommodation is provided with two nights at the Sandesh The Prince Hotel, Mysore, three nights at Serai Kabini Resort, three nights at Jungle Hut, Masinagudi, two nights at the Taj Savoy Hotel, Ootacamund, two nights at Coco Bay Resort, Pollachi and the last night at Quality Airport Hotel, Kochi.
-All the accommodation is good quality, with en suite bathrooms.
-We have chosen hotels known for their service and food which includes international/western dishes.
-Lunches will be at the hotels or, occasionally, a picnic.
+Full-board accommodation is provided with two nights at the Sandesh The Prince Hotel, Mysore, three nights at Serai Kabini Resort, three nights at Jungle Hut, Masinagudi, two nights at the Taj Savoy Hotel, Ootacamund, one night at The Residency Towers, Coimbatore, two nights at Waterfall Tea Plantation near Valparai and the last night at the Quality Airport Hotel, Kochi.
+All the accommodation is of excellent or very good quality, with en suite bathrooms.
+We have chosen varied accommodation: hotels known for their service, lodges for their access to wildlife, and food which includes international/western dishes.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 24th, ending with lunch on 6th), soft drinks at meal times, bottled water throughout, local transport by mini-coach, boat trips, jeep rides, jungle activities, reserve entrance fees and international flights.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with lunch on 18th, January ending with breakfast on 1st February), soft drinks at meal times, bottled water throughout, local transport by mini-coach, boat trips, jeep rides, jungle activities, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED

 Travel insurance.
-Cost of obtaining an Indian visa (approx. £90).
+Cost of obtaining an Indian visa (approx. £40).
 Personal items, alcoholic drinks, laundry.
-Please note: the Indian authorities are planning to introduce a visa-on-entry system in 2016.
-We hope that it will be up and running in time for this trip, saving us all time and money.
+Please note: the Indian authorities have now introduced the eTV, a vastly simplified tourist visa scheme, saving us all time and money.

-Return flight from London Heathrow, Manchester or Glasgow to Bangalore, returning from Kochi (Cochin), using the scheduled services of Emirates.
-Outbound flight departs early afternoon, return flight arrives back early morning.
+Return flight from London Heathrow, Manchester or Glasgow to Bangalore, returning from Kochi, using the scheduled services of Emirates.
+Outbound flight departs early afternoon, return flight arrives back early evening.

 Savannah Nightjar, well hidden